na-na-hi/renget/archive/chrprompt2.md

 >Cassie: I had to ask a human what this means.
 Kiyo would never admit it, especially if it has a name this cute, but he gets the zoomies all the time!
 I think it's cuz he acts super serious and grumpy all the time, so he's got way too much pent up energy.

 >Sneasel: Uh... do I count as a cat?
 Booker told me I’m like part cat and part weasel, so guess I’ll answer.
 I don’t get hyper and bounce off the walls, but I do get excited sometimes, especially if I’m in a fun fight.
 Training and fighting help me release my energy, so I don’t get antsy too often.

+>Lliam: I suppose there were times back then, but when memories returned, I think that's where I stopped.

 **Natives**, Do you have a family?
 How's your relationship with them?
 Would you introduce your friends to them?
 >Sneasel: Yeah, I do.
 Got parents, but no siblings.
 But...
 I dunno if I’ll ever see them again.
 Big dungeon shift took me away from my home, and I dunno how to get back...
 I miss them.
 My parents were pretty big on tough love, just like the rest of the tribe.
 But that’s cuz life on the Island was so harsh.
 I know they meant the best for me.
 I’d love to introduce Booker to everyone in the tribe, but first, we’ve gotta find the way back there...
 I don’t like talking about this.
 Next question.